 You can get a credit decision instantly by applying for a MEFA student loan online.
 Alternatively, you can also call them to start the process over the phone.
 Either way, you’ll go through a five-step process, which includes the following:

 Information Submission: You’ll need a few pieces of information regarding all of the borrowers on the student loan (including co-signers).
 Make sure you have on hand your:

 Credit Review: Next MEFA will review your credit.
 They may request additional information at this time.

-MEFA Loan Selection: If your credit has been approved, you’re ready to review your loan offers.
+MEFA Loan Selection: If your credit has been approved, you’re ready to review your private student loan offers.
 Compare loan terms and costs to determine which is the right one for you.